-Consider things like what message an all-male staff might send to potential female applicants, or how a highly-skilled worker living with a disability might feel about applying to a restaurant that isn’t accessible.
+For instance, consider what message an all-male staff might send to potential female applicants.
+Or, how a highly-skilled worker living with a disability might feel about applying to a restaurant that isn’t accessible.

 Adding a little bit more diversity to your hiring practices will open up the pool of people you can pull from and improve your business overall.
 Win-win.